6chinwei/codepen-repository/README.md

 # codepen-repository

-- `./pens`: The source code backup of my CodePen projects.
+A backup of the source code of my CodePen projects.

+Folder structure:
+- [`pens`](./pens): A backup of the source code of each pen.
+All of them are generated automatically!
-- `./scripts`: The scripts to download source code from CodePen.
+- [`scripts`](./scripts): Scripts to download source code from CodePen and generate the `README.md`.

 This project uses [codepen-fetcher](https://github.com/6chinwei/codepen-fetcher/) to download pens.

 ### Usage (Manually)